top of page

 Gluten Free Irish Soda Bread - Amanda MacGregor Centineo - food allergy recipes

-Having a loaf of Irish Soda Bread on the table for our St. Patrick's Day dinner was a yearly tradition, despite only my dad and I being the only ones who would eat it.
+Having a loaf of Irish Soda Bread on the table for our St. Patrick's Day dinner was a yearly tradition, despite my dad and I being the only ones who would eat it.
 We would fight over the last slice of bread, that is how much we love it.
-Now, I basically get a while loaf to myself.
+Now, I get a while loaf to myself.

 If you are looking for an easy-to-make bread recipe that pairs great with corned beef, casserole, or any hearty meal, this bread recipe is for you.
 Our gluten-free Irish Soda Bread is a quick-to-make recipe that does not require yeast.
 Instead, we use baking soda and sparkling water.

-Let's chat about the ingredients!
 Here is a quick breakdown of the two gluten-free and dairy-free ingredient alternatives we used:

-• Buttermilk: I make my own vegan buttermilk by mixing together my dairy-free milk with apple cider vinegar.
+• Buttermilk: I make my own vegan buttermilk by mixing my dairy-free milk with apple cider vinegar.
 You can find the recipe here.

 We hope you enjoy this gluten-free loaf this St. Patrick's Day!
-It pairs perfectly with our corned-beef recipe and our entire St. Patrick's Day menu.
+It pairs perfectly with our corned beef recipe and our entire St. Patrick's Day menu.

 Gluten Free Irish Soda Bread - Amanda MacGregor Centineo - food allergy recipes